-What is Brave Browser?
-A Review of its Pros & Cons
+What is Brave Browser and its Pros & Cons?

 Let's take a closer look at this much-hyped private web browser.

 Brave was first launched in early 2016 and almost immediately began to generate press, controversy, and a growing following.
 But what is Brave browser?

 We’ve summed up Brave’s features in a quick and easy list of pros and cons.

 Google's Chrome web browser can no longer be trusted.

 Although that's one big reason for the shift to Brave, it also has a number of great features.
 Here's how Brave excels and why it is catching on so quickly.

 One of our favorite things about Brave is its native privacy protection.
 The browser uses HTTPS secure connections wherever possible, doesn’t collect or sell your data, and automatically blocks ad trackers.
 And Brave has now introduced private browsing tabs powered by the Tor network.

 - Read more about evils of online tracking

 Brave also has integrated ad blocking.
 Though most browsers have extensions to do this, it’s a core feature of Brave.